 Chunks & DLC

 The easy thing about a demo build is that it completely replaces the artifacts you upload to Steam.
 You just package the game a little differently, and upload the result to another depot.
 For DLC though, it is more common to add some additional files to the existing installation.
 This method requires us to separate the files of our base game from the files of our DLC.
 The engine already has a feature for this, known as chunking.
-To use this feature, enable GenerateChunks in the project settings (well and UsePakFile, but that should already be on).
+Chunking has extensive documentation, so I will keep it brief.
+To use this feature, enable GenerateChunks in the project settings (as well as UsePakFile, but that should already be on).

 When we go back to the asset manager settings, the cook rules of the Primary Asset Types To Scan array has another value that we haven’t discussed: Chunk ID.
 If you can single out the Primary Assets that make up your DLC, you can assign them to a (higher than 0) chunk ID.
 If you set the priority of the base game chunks to be higher than those of the DLC, the asset dependencies they both rely on will go into the base game chunks (by default that is chunk 0), and the DLC chunks will only contain the assets that make up the DLC.
 If you manage to do this right, you can simply remove the pak files that belong to the DLC before uploading the folder to your Steam depot.
 As long as there are no hard references to the DLC assets (and you handled your nullptrs when loading any soft pointers), the game will run just fine without the DLC chunks.
 You can then use the removed pak files as the DLC content (make sure they make their way back into the same /Content/Paks folder by maintaining the same folder structure).